 The School of Business & Leadership works with two groups that provide: (1) an advisory role to the Dean and Program Leaders, (2) Industry Connections with external partnerships to engage students and faculty, and (3) assistance with acquiring critical financial resources.

 Current Business Advisory Committee Members for School of Business & Leadership

-- Kent George, CEO, Robinson & McElwee
+- Kent George, JD, Chief Executive Officer, Robinson & McElwee

-- Timothy Miller, JD, Shareholder in Babst Calland
+- Timothy Miller, JD, Shareholder, Babst Calland

 Financial Planning Advisory Committee

 Current Financial Planning Advisory Committee Members for School of Business & Leadership.